 What works well in mice, often doesn’t work well in humans.
 Unfortunately, there hasn’t been a well-powered clinical trial to see if these geroprotectors prevent Alzheimer’s disease in humans.

 Unfortunately, Big Pharma won’t touch these drugs because they are off patent.
 Instead, the pharmaceutical industry exclusively focuses on developing new molecules that treat or prevent Alzheimer’s disease.
 New compounds are patentable and quite lucrative, especially those for chronic conditions where the patient has to take the medication for the rest of his life.

 However, private research organizations are testing these compounds when they can raise enough money through donations.
 For example, Nir Barzilai is spearheading the five-year ‘Treating Aging with Metformin in the Elderly’ (TAME) trial, to test the capability of metformin to ward off the ravages of aging.
 Expected to cost $65 million, the American Federation for Aging Research (AFAR) has raised about half the money so far and is still accepting donations to conduct the TAME trial.
 Other researchers are testing the lifespan-extension effects – but not necessarily Alzheimer’s disease-modifying effects – of various drugs in small groups of patients, including trials of rapamycin, resveratrol, and NAD-boosting compounds.

-- Part 1 on novel treatments to cure Alzheimer’s is here.
+Part 1 of this series: Scientists propose novel treatments to cure Alzheimer’s.